 Use of Computing Services

-Information Services (Is) is the university organization that provides access to the university computing, networking, telephony and information resources through its public-access facilities, including computing centers and computer labs.
+Information Technology Services (ITS) is the university organization that provides access to the university computing, networking, telephony and information resources through its public-access facilities, including computing centers and computer labs.
 Access and use of public-access facilities, e.g., computing centers and computer labs, are available to students, faculty and staff to help them accomplish the following, in decreasing order of priority for resource allocation and scheduling:

 - course work and the university goals for students as presented in the Computers in Teaching and Learning document,